anaclumos/extracranial/posts/2023-01-25-sky-earth-human/en.md

 Another interesting observation was that the colors of the default iPhone keyboards differed from any default system colors provided with iOS.
 I had to extract the color with Color Meters one by one.

-## 😶‍🌫️ But then how do we make Cheon-Ji-In?
+## 😶‍🌫️ But how do we make Cheon-Ji-In?

 <details>
 <summary>Supplementary YouTube video on how Hangul system works.</summary>